opendistro/for-elasticsearch-docs/docs/sql/sql-full-text.md

 Use SQL commands for full-text search.
 The SQL plugin supports a subset of the full-text queries available in Elasticsearch.

-To learn about full-text queries in Elasticsearch, see [Full-text queries](../../elasticsearch/full-text/).
+To learn about full-text queries in Open Distro, see [Full-text queries](../../elasticsearch/full-text/).

 ## Match